Las Vegas Spinal Cord Injury Attorney

 - Athletic activity.
 Some who engage in contact sports or other rough-and-tumble recreational pursuits subsequently make up about 9 percent of all spinal injury patients.

 - Surgery.
 Errors that occur during invasive surgical procedures involving the neck or back can damage to the spinal cord.
-If these injuries were avoidable, medical malpractice might be a factor.

 - Defective products.
 Spinal cord injuries may also ensue when items like seat belts and airbags fail to perform as expected.